akinfelami/newslettersignup/README.md

 # newslettersignup
-a newsletter signup built using the Mailchimp API Webpage is live at - https://pacific-eyrie-52079.herokuapp.com
+a newsletter signup built using the Mailchimp API.

+Webpage is live at - https://pacific-eyrie-52079.herokuapp.com